phipier/Treechecker-server/README.md

 # Installation on PythonAnywhere <a name="installation1"></a>
 ## Steps <a name="steps"></a>

-In this section, you will learn how to create a Treechecker server using Pythonanywhere a free hosting service.
+In this section, you will learn how to install a Treechecker server using Pythonanywhere, a free hosting service.
 A free account will allow you a 1 GB database.
-You are free to upgrade your account anytime on a later date.
+You are free to upgrade your account anytime at a later date.
 Source : https://help.pythonanywhere.com/pages/DeployExistingDjangoProject/

 ●	Create a PAW account

 -  Go to https://www.pythonanywhere.com and create an account
 NB: for a free account, the default URL address will be "your-username.pythonanywhere.com", think about it when you choose you username.
 It will not be possible to change it afterwards.

 ●	Clone the Treechecker official repository

 Go to the Dashboard and open a bash console.
 Clone the treechecker-server repository